 - Use hosted tile layers instead of hosted feature layers in your maps.
 Tiles offer the fastest drawing time for large datasets, and you can choose to have the tiles updated automatically when edits are made to the feature layer used to publish the tiles.

-- If your data has more than 1,000 features, publish it as a hosted feature layer and make sure editing is disabled.
+- If your data has more than 4,000 point features or 2,000 line or polygon features, or is larger than 10 MB, publish it as a hosted feature layer and make sure editing is disabled.
 When editing is enabled, the browser makes larger requests to include full geometry of the hosted feature layer, which makes the layer slower to draw.
 If your data needs to be edited, create a view of your hosted feature layer.
 The view can remain read-only with editing disabled while your primary feature layer is shared with the specific individuals who will be making edits.